Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

 \subsection{Feature importance}

 It has been known that having inefficient and unnecessary features can cause declination in the performance of an ML model and lead to inaccurate results \citep{chandrashekar2014survey}.
 We apply five FS methods to find and eliminate the least important planetary, stellar, and orbital parameters in predicting planet radii.
-They are the Pearson correlation coefficient, Backward Elimination, Forward Selection, CART, and XGBoost.
-Features are $P$, $E$, $M_{p}$, $M_{s}$, $R_{s}$, $Met$, and $T_{eff}$, and the target variable is $R_{p}$.
+They are the Spearman’s rank correlation, Backward Elimination, Forward Selection, CART, and XGBoost.
+Features are orbital period ($P$), eccentricity ($e$), planetary mass ($M_{p}$), stellar mass ($M_{s}$), stellar radius ($R_{s}$), metallicity (Fe/H), and effective temperature ($T_{\text{eff}}$), and the target variable is planetary radius ($R_{p}$).

-Pearson correlation coefficient is a number between –1 and 1 that measures the linear correlation between two variables.
-Fig.~\ref{fig2} illustrates the Pearson correlation coefficients between features, where colors (or numbers inside the cells) indicate the strength of relationships.
-This filter method reveals highly correlated stellar parameters; As can be seen, coefficients between $R_{s}$, $M_{s}$, and $T_{eff}$ are noticeable (greater than 0.850).
-It marks $M_{p}$ with a coefficient of 0.892 as the most, and $Met$ and $E$ with a coefficient of -0.018 and -0.095, respectively, as the least relevant parameters to the planetary radius.
-There is also a strong negative correlation with a coefficient of -0.239 between $R_{p}$ and $P$.